 GreenGeeks offers a free domain name transfer, which is separate from its site migration service.
 All you have to do is prepare your domain name for transfer, and then submit the request to GreenGeeks.
 Once you’ve completed the request, GreenGeeks will transfer your domain from its current registrar to the GreenGeeks registrar.

 If you’re switching to Bluehost, you can transfer domains with the following extensions: com, net, org, us, co, info, and biz.

 If you want to transfer a domain with one of these extensions, then all you have to do is prepare the domain and initiate the transfer from your Bluehost dashboard.

-Now that we’ve taken a close look at GreenGeeks vs Bluehost in all the most important categories, we can definitively say: Bluehost is a better overall provider than GreenGeeks.
+Now that we’ve looked closely at GreenGeeks and Bluehost in all of the most important categories, we can definitively say that Bluehost is a better overall hosting provider than GreenGeeks.

 That said, just because Bluehost is the better provider in general, that doesn’t automatically mean it’s the better provider for you.